- >Best Crypto Exchanges 2021

 As mentioned above, Gemini can be useful if you’re looking to get money into a cryptocurrency exchange account as quickly as possible, but those instant ACH deposits are limited to $2,500 per day.
 You are also able to purchase bitcoin instantly from your bank account or debit card via Coinbase, but the process comes with higher fees.
 On Gemini, you can make an instant deposit to your ActiveTrader-enabled account, so the fees on your crypto trades would then start at 0.35%.
 With Coinbase, an instant purchase from your bank account will come with a 1.5% fee and an instant purchase made via a debit or credit card will have a 4% fee attached to it.

-Both of these platform experience similar speeds when it comes to KYC verification, and it should only take a few minutes to verify your identity on either platform.
+Both of these platform experience similar speeds when it comes to Know Your Customer verification, and it should only take a few minutes to verify your identity on either platform.
 Of course, delays can always happen if the exchange is having difficulty verifying your identity for whatever reason.

 In terms of cryptocurrency exchanges based in the United States, there may not be two names that are trusted more than Coinbase and Gemini.
 The only other platform that is probably on the same tier as these two exchanges is probably Kraken.
 All three of these exchanges have never been hacked, and their focus on security and reliability has proven to be extremely valuable as the cryptocurrency exchange ecosystem has evolved over time.

-While there are always risks associated with turning your crypto assets over to a trusted third-party custodian, the reality is you can’t really have better options in terms of custodians than Coinbase and Gemini.
+While there are always risks associated with turning your crypto assets over to a trusted third-party custodian (essentially a hot wallet), the reality is you can’t really have better options in terms of custodians than Coinbase and Gemini.
+They have all the security features you would expect from cutting-edge crypto exchanges including two factor authentication.
 Both of these platforms have their own custody offerings for individuals and institutions that need to store large amounts of cryptocurrency, and their trustworthiness will only increase as they continue to operate without any serious security incidents.

 It’s also worth noting that both of these platforms work extremely closely with regulators, so there is not much risk in terms of the government coming in and closing up these operations, which would likely result in users’ funds being locked up until the legal situation is resolved.